omerwase/CARLA-Semantic-Segmentation/README.md

 | Builds + Walls | 0.9090 | n/a |
 | Other + Traffic Signs | 0.7948 | n/a |

+The network performed well on most images, such as:

+![alt text][image2]

+In order to effectively evaluate the network, I chose specific images that I expected the network to fail on.
+For example the first two images in the grouping below.
+These two images were the very first frames in a new CARLA episode.
+They are darker than usual because the scene’s lighting is not fully loaded when the frame was taken.
+I tested on these images in particular to gauge performance in dark scenes.
+However, the prediction failures in the third image was not expected, and quite interesting.
+It seems the pedestrians guitar case is being classified as a car.
+Such situations are important to guide the networks training through points-of-failure.

+![alt text][image3]

 ## Enhancements